Movement Disorders Research Faculty

 Expertise: Parkinson’s disease, movement disorders, mechanisms of neurodegeneration using experimental mouse models, and biomarkers of neurodegeneration in human biofluids and tissues

-Methodological skills: behavioral monitoring in Parkinson’s disease rodent models, optogenetic and chemogenetic modulation of specific cell types in mouse brain, in vivo multichannel electrophysiology recording and optic recording in mouse brain, single-cell transcriptomics of human brain cells, biomarkers of human Parkinson’s disease biofluids, and statistical analysis of public Parkinson’s disease database
+Methodological skills: behavioral monitoring in Parkinson’s disease rodent models, optogenetic and chemogenetic modulation of specific cell types in mouse brain, in vivo multichannel electrophysiology recording and optic recording in mouse brain, single-cell transcriptomics of human brain cells, biomarkers of human Parkinson’s disease biofluids, and statistical analysis of clinical and biological information in Parkinson’s disease database

 Thong C. Ma, PhD